11 Great Study Skills for High School Students

 11. Get Some Sleep

 Teens think they’re vampires for some reason and want to stay up all night.
-That is a big no-no. Don’t allow them to stay up until 4 A.M. studying for a test (or playing Call of Duty Black Ops).
-In fact, sleep has been scientifically documented to be a significant factor in affecting a GPA, as well as how teens performs on other tasks such as driving and physical activity.
+That is a big no-no. In fact, sleep has been scientifically documented to be a significant factor in affecting a GPA, as well as how teens perform on other tasks such as driving and physical activity.
 Sleep is necessary and they should be getting the recommended amount.